Professor Stephane HessFollow @stephane_hess

 He holds a variety of academic and non-academic positions.

 He is Professor of Choice Modelling and Director of the Choice Modelling Centre at the University of Leeds, where he is based in the Institute for Transport Studies.
 He is also a part-time Professor of Decision modelling, AI and mobility research at Delft University of Technology.
 He is also Honorary Professor in Choice Modelling in the Institute for Transport and Logistics Studies at the University of Sydney and Honorary Professor of Modelling Behaviour in Africa at the University of Cape Town.
 He is also a fellow of the Alan Turing Institute.
 Outside academia, he has advisory appointments at a number of consultancy companies.

-Together with his research team at the Choice Modelling Centre, he is setting the research agenda in applying choice modelling in new fields, including education, lifestyle choices, social (network) interactions and joint decision making.
+Together with his research team at the Choice Modelling Centre, he is setting the research agenda in applying choice modelling in new fields.
 Advanced choice models require high quality data, and Hess and his team are leading the field in exploring and exploiting novel data sources, with numerous applications using ‘big data’.
 Hess has published very widely, and his work is highly cited, with a Scopus H-index of 35 (google scholar H-index of 46).
 He has been involved as a principal or co-investigator in academic projects with a combined income generation of over £11.9M, including the ERC funded consolidator grant DECISIONS, and the ERC funded advanced grant SYNERGY.
 His contributions have been recognised for example by the 2017 and 2019 ICMC awards for the most innovative application of choice modelling, the 2014 Outstanding Young Member of the Transportation Research Board (TRB) award for exceptional achievements in transportation research, policy, or practice, the 2010 Fred Burggraf award handed out by the Transportation Research Board, the 2005 Eric Pas award for the best PhD thesis in the area of travel behaviour modelling, and the 2004 Neil Mansfield award handed out by the Association for European Transport.
 Students under his supervision have also won numerous awards.